lvgl/lvgl/docs/porting/indev.md

 - `LV_KEY_RIGHT` will simulate turning encoder right
 - other keys will be passed to the focused widget

-If you hold the keys it will simulate an encoder advance with period specified in `indev_drv.long_press_rep_time`.
+If you hold the keys it will simulate an encoder advance with period specified in `indev_drv.long_press_repeat_time`.

 ```c
 indev_drv.type = LV_INDEV_TYPE_ENCODER;